gofiber/fiber/docs/client/client.md

 ## TLSConfig

 TLSConfig returns tlsConfig in client.
-If client don't have tlsConfig, this function will init it.
+If the client doesn't have a tlsConfig, this function will initialize it.

 ```go title="Signature"
 func (c *Client) TLSConfig() *tls.Config